 There are a variety of automatic pool cleaners available today that will keep your pool looking great, while saving you time.
-Your Pools & Spas A Go-Go professional can recommend the type of cleaner and brand best suited to your pool type and budget.
+Your Rheil Supply professional can recommend the type of cleaner and brand best suited to your pool type and budget.
 Automatic cleaners not only remove dirt and debris but also improve your pool's circulation.
-There are four types of automatic cleaners: Battery Powered Hand Held cleaners use rechargeable batteries; Suction Type use the suction from your pool pump and motor; Pressure Type are powered by the return flow from your filter system; Robotic Type are self-contained, electric powered cleaners.
+Battery Powered Hand Held cleaners use rechargeable batteries; Suction Type use the suction from your pool pump and motor; and Robotic Type are self-contained, electric powered cleaners.